WickedTree/hangupsbotPLUS/README.md

 * **Mentions** :
   If somebody mentions you in a room, receive a private hangout from the bot with details on the mention, including context, room and person who mentioned you.
+* **Permissions** :
+  This bot includes a simple permissions feature that allows ou or any other administrator to limit the commands that specific users can use.
 * **Syncouts** :
   A syncout is two Hangout group chats that have their messages forwarded to each other, allowing seamless interaction between the two rooms.
 Primarily used to beat the 150-member chat limit, but it can also be